ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 validate that the third party wishes to receive the failure reports for this domain.

-The Domain Owner needs to alter its policy record from {#entire-domain-monitoring-only-per-message-reports}
+The Domain Owner needs to alter its policy record from (#entire-domain-monitoring-only-per-message-reports) as follows:
-as follows:

 *  Per-message failure reports should be sent via email to the